sanjeebingit/sbhattarai.com.np/content/r/intro/install.md

 ---
-title: Start
+title: Installation
-linktitle: Start
+linktitle: install
 type: book
 date: "2021-02-28T00:00:00+01:00"

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
-## Installation
+## Download
-To install R, go to [The Comprehensive R Archive Network (or CRAN)](https://cloud.r-project.org) and download the latest version of R for your Windows or Mac or Linux.
+To install R, visit [The Comprehensive R Archive Network (or CRAN)](https://cloud.r-project.org) and download the latest version of R for your Windows or Mac or Linux.
+{{< figure src="Install-R.jpg" title="Downloading R on Windows Operating System" numbered="true" >}}
 When you have downloaded and installed R, you can run R on your computer as any other computer sofware.

 ## Version